-As Svensson (2007) found in a study of patents and small firms in Sweden, the government support programs have been historically badly designed.
+Another factor that could have influenced the commercialization of patents in Sweden is the strong reliance on government financing to develop patents.
+As Svensson (2007) found in a study of patents and small firms in Sweden, the government support programs has historically been badly designed.
 In his study, patents that had relied on government financial support were less likely to have been commercialized.
-This was likely due to the terms of the government-supported loans that stipulated that the whole loan could be written off if the patent was not commercialized.
+This was likely due to the terms of the government supported loans that stipulated that the whole loan could be written off if the patent was not commercialized.

 Nevertheless, the Swedish venture capital market has likely benefitted from the presence of an educated workforce and an increase in domestic R&D expenditure.
-Figure 6 displays the gross domestic expenditure on R&D for Sweden and the United States as a percentage of GDP.
-Since the early 1990s, Sweden has spent substantially more on R&D than the United States, with a peak difference in 2001.
+Figure 6 displays the gross domestic expenditure on R&D for Sweden and the US as a percentage of GDP.
+Since the early 1990s, Sweden has spent substantially more on R&D than the US with a peak difference in 2001.

-4.6 Summary
+4.7 Summary

 We have argued that later development of venture capital markets in Sweden relates to differences in financial market development and tax policy, but that labor market regulations and technology transfer policies could also have played a role.
 An important aspect of the development of a venture capital market in Sweden is the crucial role played by the government.
-Increased financial market liberalization and active government policies toward the venture capital market have helped the Swedish venture capital market take off during the past 2 decades.
+Increased financial market liberalization and active government policies towards the venture capital market have helped the Swedish venture capital market take off during the last two decades.

 However, there is still room for improvement in the institutional environment in Sweden.
-Entrepreneurial income and the taxation of stock options are still harsher in Sweden than in the United States, and the fund structures for local venture capital funds need to be taxed transparently for Sweden to attract international investors to Swedish venture capital funds.
-Employment protection legislations could be relaxed, and initiatives toward improving technology transfer from universities would be welcome.
+Entrepreneurial income and the taxation of stock options is still harsher in Sweden than in the US, and the fund structures for local venture capital funds need to be taxed transparently in order for Sweden to attract international investors to Swedish venture capital funds.
+Employment protection legislations could be relaxed, and initiatives towards improving technology transfer from universities would be welcome.

-Improving the institutional environment further could help in strengthening the general trend toward increased foreign venture capital investments in Sweden.
-As Lerner (2009) discusses, the presence of international venture capital firms has numerous benefits for a country.
-First, international investors may have better experience with venture investing and can bring in much needed human capital to the country, in particular if they syndicate deals with local venture capital firms.
+Improving the institutional environment further could help in strengthening the general trend towards increased foreign venture capital investments in Sweden.
+As Lerner (2009) discusses, the presence of international venture capital firms have numerous benefits for a country.
+First, international investors may have better experience with venture investing and can bring in much needed human capital to the country, in particular, if they syndicate deals with local venture capital firms.
 International venture capital firms also typically have extensive networks that can be valuable to local entrepreneurs.
-Second, once international venture capital firms have learned how the local market functions, they are more likely to return in the future.
+Second, once international venture capital firms have learned how the local market functions they are more likely to return in the future.
 Third, local entrepreneurship can be boosted by international venture capital investments, as success stories of firms receiving investments by prestigious global venture capital firms inspire local entrepreneurs.
-And finally, even if entrepreneurs move their firms abroad after an investment by an international venture capital firm, these entrepreneurs usually retain strong ties with their home country and are likely to return as angel investors and mentors to local entrepreneurs at a later point.
+And finally, even if entrepreneurs move their firms abroad after an investment by an international venture capital firm these entrepreneurs usually retain strong ties with their home country and are likely to return as angel investors and mentors to local entrepreneurs at a later point.

-5. Concluding remarks
+5 Concluding remarks